When the Bankruptcy Trustee Suspects Fraud

 • the debtor's acts, conduct, property, liabilities, or financial condition

-• any matter which may affect the administration of the bankruptcy estate, or
+• any matter which could affect the administration of the bankruptcy estate, or

-• any issue which may affect the debtor's right to a discharge.
+• any issue which might affect the debtor's right to a discharge.

 The Rule 2004 examination process resembles a deposition proceeding in state court.

-Sometimes the trustee learns a debtor is actively depleting assets, and nothing will remain when the case finishes in bankruptcy court.
-If the trustee can show the debtor is depleting assets belonging to creditors, the trustee can ask the court to issue a restraining order or injunction to stop the activity.
+A motion asks the bankruptcy court to resolve a problem at a hearing with little else occurring beforehand.
+For instance, suppose the trustee learns a debtor is actively depleting assets, and nothing will remain when the case finishes in bankruptcy court.
+The trustee can ask the court to hold a hearing with both sides and, when appropriate, issue a restraining order or injunction to stop the activity.
+In emergencies, the court will issue an order without the wrongdoer present.

-What Is a Fraud Adversary Proceeding in Bankruptcy?
+What Is a Fraud Adversary Proceeding in Bankruptcy Used For?

 A trustee with evidence of fraud can file an adversary proceeding or lawsuit against the appropriate party in bankruptcy court.
-The point of an adversary proceeding is to gain money for creditors instead of prosecuting a crime (more below).
+The point of an adversary proceeding is to gain money for creditors instead of prosecuting a crime.

 The trustee can use an adversary proceeding to do many things.